Back to Blog

 How we find root cause

 We don’t instrument your services or map dependencies.
-SuperTerminal connects to your servers over SSH, runs diagnostic commands, and has the AI read the output.
+BitSentry Desktop runs a diagnostic runbook against your servers and has the AI read the output.

-The workflow in SuperTerminal: you describe the incident (“payment processing is failing”), the tool SSHes into the relevant servers, runs commands (log queries, service checks, resource monitoring), and the AI interprets each step’s output before deciding what to check next.
-It’s closer to what a senior engineer does manually, except the AI handles the log reading.
+The workflow in BitSentry Desktop: you describe the incident (“payment processing is failing”), run the relevant diagnostic sequence, and the AI interprets each step’s output while the runbook controls the sequence.
+It’s closer to what a senior engineer does manually, except the AI handles the first read of the logs.

 We also sell a separate product, the BitSentry Dashboard, which runs this in the background continuously.
 It pulls from error sources like Sentry and Wazuh, investigating anomalies before they page anyone.

 No eBPF, no agents, no instrumentation.
-Uses your existing SSH access.
+Works with the access you already have.

 Where they actually differ